What is USP?

 - Flexibility - USP is applicable to many different use cases or deployment scenarios, and able to be implemented by new and varied kinds of devices.

 - Scaling - With the increase in the kinds of devices that can now be managed, monitored, or controlled, comes an increase in the raw numbers of those devices.
-USP is able to scale to a very large number of managed devices and connections.
+USP is able to scale to a very large number of managed devices, services, and connections.

 - Security - USP is designed with application layer security, authentication, integrity, and privacy from the ground up.